kurry3/rn-radarr/README.md

 # rn-radarr
-A package of Radarr for the readyNAS.
+A super sketch package of Radarr for the readyNAS.
+(I should be puling from the sonarr repo)

 <p align="center">
 <img src="/Logo/text256.png" alt="Radarr">